Bolivar Bridge: Galveston-Port Bolivar Ferry

-The Original Ferry consisted of three vessels.
-Traditionally, these have always been named for significant directors of the TxDOT.
+The original ferry consisted of three vessels.
+Traditionally, these have been named for significant directors of the TxDOT.
 The first three vessels were named "Cone Johnson", "E.H.
 Thornton, Jr." and "R.S.
 Sterling".
 All three of these original ferry boats have been replaced with five slightly larger vessels.
 The first two had fixed shaft/propeller designs as the original boats.
 The following three were built with the same basic hull, but steerable prop pods.
 The oldest of the second generation boats is named "Gibb Gilchrist", followed by the "Robert C. Lanier", "Dewitt C. Greer", "Ray Stoker, Jr.", and the "Robert H. Dedman".
-The later 4 vessels are all painted in a differing color scheme to honor various universities of the State.
-Consecutively as named above starting with the Lanier, these schemes are Orange/White for UT, Maroon/White for TAMU, Green/Gold for Baylor U., and Red/Blue for Southern Methodist U. The current fleet of ferries comprises seven vessels, the newest of which is the Esperanza "Hope" Andrade which entered service in the spring of 2024.
+The latter 4 vessels are all painted in a differing color scheme to honor various universities of Texas.
+In the order above, these schemes are Orange/White for UT, Maroon/White for Texas A&M, Green/Gold for Baylor, and Red/Blue for SMU.
+The current fleet of ferries comprises seven vessels, the newest of which is the Esperanza "Hope" Andrade which entered service in the spring of 2024.